Dear Souls and Hearts Community Members,

 The Resilient Catholics Community is all about learning to be loved and to love in those practical ways We are on an adventure to live out love, to come so much closer to loving God with our whole hearts, whole minds, whole souls, and whole strength, and our neighbors and ourselves as well.
 Together in community, on this pilgrimage to greater human formation, to removing the psychological obstacles to well-being, we are being freed to love more deeply and fully.

 Check out what RCC members are saying about the RCC on our landing page here.
 There is nothing else like it in the Catholic world.
-Call me at 317.567.9594 or email me at [email protected] and let’s talk – we can explore if the RCC is right for you or, if you know you are ready, register today.
+Call me at 317.567.9594 or email me at email@example.com and let’s talk – we can explore if the RCC is right for you or, if you know you are ready, go ahead and register.

 Dr. Gerry on the air about the Litanies of the Heart (again!)